Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

 where $DT(t,n)$ represents the DT map value at $t$-th frame ($t \in [1,N_{fm}]$) and $n$-th doppler bin ($n \in [1,N_{d1}]$), $RD{(t,n,j)}$ represents the RD Cube value at $t$-th frame, $n$-th doppler bin, and $j$-th range bin ($j \in [1,N_{r1}]$).
 The dimension of the DT map is $N_{fm}\times{N_{d1}}$. }

-\subsection{Data collection and annotation}
+\subsection{Data Collection and Annotation}

-The ethical committee of KU Leuven has approved this research (Reference number: G-2021-4025-R4), and written informed consent from each participant was collected during data collection.
-48 participants (16 females and 32 males) were recruited to take part in the experiment.
+The ethical committee of KU Leuven has approved this research (Reference number: G-2021-4025-R4), and written informed consent from each participant was collected.
+70 participants (25 females and 45 males) were recruited in the experiment.
 Each of them had one meal session.
-The data were collected in seven different rooms with different layouts at the KU Leuven University Campus GroupT (One Staff Office, Three Classrooms, Two Meeting rooms, One Study room).
-The total duration of the collected dataset is 783 min.
-The average duration of each meal is 16.32±4.74 min.
-The participants sat directly in front of the radar and ate their meal.
-The distance between the food plate and the radar was around 0.3 m to 0.6 m, as shown in Fig. \ref{experiment-scene} (b).
+The data were collected in seven different rooms with different layouts at the KU Leuven University.
+The participants sat directly in front of the radar and ate their meals.
+The distance between the food plate and the radar was around 0.3 m to 0.6 m, as shown in Fig. \ref{experiment-scene}(b).
 A camera was used to record video for annotation.
 It should be noted that some of the participants also wore IMU wristbands on two hands for another study, which will not be discussed here.
-Table \ref{meal_data} shows the detailed information of meals.
-The dataset used in this paper is available at https://github.com/Pituohai/Eat-Radar.
+Table \ref{meal_data} shows detailed information of meals.